rust-lang/rust/text/0000-target-feature.md

 If `foo_avx2` gets inlined into `baz`, optimizations that reorder its instructions across the if condition might introduce undefined behavior.

-Maybe, one could make `std::target_feature` a bit magical, so that when it is used in the typical ways the compiler can infer whether inlining is safe, e.g.,
+Maybe, one could make `cfg_feature_enabled!` a bit magical, so that when it is used in the typical ways the compiler can infer whether inlining is safe, e.g.,

 ```rust